-- 1. The Procedure below applies in all cases where the person who is the subject of the complaint is a member of College staff, or who has an association with a particular college, short of an employment contract.
-The Human Resources ('HR') Manager will have oversight of all cases and will take the lead as appropriate in liaising with other parts of the collegiate University.
-In cases where the person is the subject of the complaint is a member of academic staff, the Head of HR will consult with the Senior Tutor on receipt of a complaint and at all decision making stages. - 2.
-Where the complainant is a student, support during this process will be provided by the Welfare Dean and, where relevant, the Director of Student Welfare and Support Services.
+1. The Procedure below applies in all cases where the person who is the subject of the complaint is a member of College staff, or who has an association with a particular college, short of an employment contract.
+The Head of HR will have oversight of all cases and will take the lead as appropriate in liaising with other parts of the collegiate University.
+In cases where the person who is the subject of the complaint is a member of academic staff, the Head of HR will consult with the Senior Tutor on receipt of a complaint and at all decision making stages.

+Where the complainant is a student, support during this process will be provided by the Fellow for Welfare and College Harassment Advisors.